 PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 1.2 Percentage of production volume from production locations where a business relationship has existed for at least five years.
-52.44% Stable business relationships support most aspects of the Code of Labour Practices, and give production locations a reason to invest in improving working conditions.
+79% Stable business relationships support most aspects of the Code of Labour Practices, and give production locations a reason to invest in improving working conditions.
 Supplier information provided by member company.
-3 4 0
+4 4 0

-Comment: VAUDE has revised its purchasing strategy in the past years which is why only 53% of the production locations come from suppliers with a business relationship of at least five years.
-Several suppliers changed locations and a few new suppliers were selected.
-A majority of the new production sites are only new due to the fact that the factory management decided to change location of the production site.
-Management, staff and workers remain the same already longer than 5 years.
-Immediately after knowing that the production site moves, VAUDE has initiated audits and WEP trainings to ensure that high social standards are kept.
+Comment: VAUDE has revised its purchasing strategy in the past years which is why now 79% (last year 53%) of the production locations come from suppliers with a business relationship of at least five years.
+A majority of the newer production sites are due to the fact that the factory management decided to change location of the production site.
+Management, staff and workers remain the same already longer than five years.